 A child who does not attend school sufficiently or is too frequently (unduly) absent for two consecutive years loses the right to an allowance for the second school year.

-We also count your child as present on days on which your child did not go to school because the school or class was closed due to Corona.
+We also count your child as present on days on which your child did not go to school because the school or class was closed due to COVID-19.

-Preschoolers must attend for a minimum number of half days.
+Preschoolers must attend school for a minimum number of half days.

 - The number increases with age.